-Insensitive result sets, in contrast to sensitive result sets, are insensitive to changes made by others on the rows which have been materialized.
-Derby allows updates of scrollable insensitive result sets, please see Visibility of changes, which also explains visibility of own changes.
+Insensitive result sets, in contrast to sensitive result sets, cannot see changes made by others on the rows which have been materialized.
+Derby allows updates of scrollable insensitive result sets; see Visibility of changes, which also explains visibility of own changes.